Content from Introducing Databases and SQL

 FROM surveys;

-When we run the query, the expression weight / 1000 is evaluated for each row and appended to that row, in a new column.
+When we run the query, the expression weight / 1000 is evaluated for each row and appended in a new column to the table returned by the query.
+Note that the new column only exists in the query results—the surveys table itself is not changed.
 If we used the INTEGER data type for the weight field then integer division would have been done, to obtain the correct results in that case divide by 1000.0.
 Expressions can use any fields, any arithmetic operators (+, -, *, and /) and a variety of built-in functions.
 For example, we could round the values to make them easier to read.

 SQL